Skip to main content

 The personal representative (sometimes called the executor or administrator) is the person legally authorized to act on behalf of the deceased person's estate.
 This person is determined in one of two ways:

-The Clerk of Court appointment process typically requires filing an application, providing a death certificate, and may require posting a bond.
+The Clerk of Court appointment process typically requires filing an application ($120 filing fee), providing a death certificate, and may require posting a bond.
 An attorney can help expedite this process, which is important given the time-sensitive nature of wrongful death claims.

 Who Receives the Compensation?

 The personal representative files the claim and receives the settlement or verdict on behalf of the estate.
-The funds are then distributed to the beneficiaries according to NC law.
+Wrongful death proceeds are not treated as regular estate assets -- they do not flow through the estate to pay the deceased's general debts or creditors.
+Instead, the funds are distributed directly to the eligible beneficiaries.

 If the deceased had a will, the proceeds are distributed according to the will's terms.
 If there was no will, NC's intestate succession laws determine who receives what: